mousomer/xyntific/README.md

 # xyntific
 Fast, lifting impelementation, C wavelet lib.
-Designed for non-dyadic data IO (e.g. can handle 39x39 images) Data files are assumed to be headerless, so user should retain lists of sizes (cols/rows) for data files.
+Designed for non-dyadic data IO (e.g. can handle 39x39 images).

+Data files are assumed to be headerless, so user should retain lists of sizes (cols/rows) for data files.

 All wavelet transforms can be applied on any data size.
 Classical wavelet application is:
 Data a0 a1 a2 a3 a4 a5....
 --> low0 high1 low2 high3....